ryan354/Roboboat/README.md

 # Roboboat
-I would like to share one of my robotic project related to surface unmaned vehicle
+robotic project related to surface unmaned vehicle

 there are ground station controller and main microcontroller the communication between GS and the robot using APC220 that use low frequency 433Mhz